florenzius/TrackmaniaSpectatorsHelper/README.md

 The item file in this repository was provided by [@Xertrov ](https://github.com/XertroV), the creator of E++.

-For a full walkthrough, please watch my tutorial:
+For a full walkthrough, please watch my tutorial: https://www.youtube.com/watch?v=e07qjOw_S8g&t=366s

+Known issue: Inverted normals will screw sith some positions, so make sure all normals of polygons are facing upwards!